Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 “Swiped Right on the App That’s Always Left On ‘Read'”

-In a industry where rom-com meets Silicon Valley, extroverts often find themselves bewilderingly in a moment of ‘app love'.
-Handsome interfaces, delightful swipes, and temptations to connect are the signatures of an experience that's enriching yet hilariously brings about decisions like young adults with several favorite icons much like old family photos: swiped right but left unchecked.
+In an industry where rom-com meets Silicon Valley, extroverts often find themselves bewilderingly in a moment of ‘app love’.
+Handsome interfaces, delightful swipes, and temptations to connect are the signatures of an experience that’s enriching yet hilariously brings about decisions like young adults with several favorite icons much like old family photos: swiped right but left unchecked.

 “Forgot to Feed My Pet Rock, Thankfully, My Virtual Pet is Thriving!”